Super Typhoon Yutu hits Northern Marianas with 180 mph winds

 - Several powerful earthquakes strike off the shore of Canada

-- South Carolina convenience store sold $1.537 billion ticket VIEW
+- South Carolina adds 2nd billionaire with huge jackpot ticket VIEW

+On Wednesday night, the National Weather Service in Guam issued dire warnings of possible destruction of homes and others buildings.
+“Collapse of some residential structures will put lives at risk,” the update said.
+“Airborne debris will cause extensive damage.”

+The update warned of falling glass from blown-out windows, electricity and water outages for days or weeks after the storm passes and fallen trees isolating residents.

 A super typhoon would be the equivalent of a category 4 or 5 hurricane.